glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 The **-d** flag is used to detach the PsExec session from the child process so we don't have to wait until notepad exits to continue.
 This is very handy for DFIR collection scripts that might take a while.
 Detach the process and let it do it's thing.
 I like to use **-d** on targets that are on flakey VPN connections so that if the connection drops, the process is still running on the remote system.
 The obvious downside is, you can't interact with the session after it is detached.

-##### Example: Running commands on more than one machine at a time.
+##### Example: Running commands on more than one machine at a time
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzQ2MTczMjI0XX0=
+eyJoaXN0b3J5IjpbLTI1NTE1MjI1OF19
 -->